Arizona’s Digital New Deal

 We can do it again.
 This time with computers, clean energy, transit that puts people first, and laws that keep the benefits here.
 This time in a way that makes sense for the desert and honors the rural way of life that makes this place home.

 The future is being built right now.
-The only question is whether we will help build it, or just watch it get built for somebody else's benefit while we struggle to find a niche in a world not built for us.
+The only question is whether we will help build it, or just watch it get built for somebody else's benefit.